-An analysis of the acquisition by one firm of all or some of the assets of another firm, and its impact on both the companies involved and on society.
-Topics include a discussion of the types of combinations, the motivations of the participants, the financial analysis required to carry out merger or acquisition activities, negotiation strategies, and the tax and accounting options that are available to the parties.
+The course provices an analysis of the acquisition by one firm of all or some of the assets of another firm, and its impact on both the companies involved and on society.
+Topics include a discussion of the types of combinations, the motivations of the participants, the financial analysis required to carry out merger or acquisition activities, negotiation strategies, and the tax and accounting options that are available to the parties involved.